SBAN Proudly supports Lang Center Internships

 - Annual Support.
 Under the leadership of the Executive Committee, annual SBAN support will expand summer research opportunities available to students.
 Beginning in 2019, students interested in researching Black culture, Black history, criminal justice, urban inequality, environmental justice, access to housing, access to education, cultural equity, social justice initiatives impacting communities of color, and the arts can apply for summer funding through the Lang Center.
 In 2017 and 2018, interns were selected through Professor Keith Reeves ’88’s Urban Inequality and Incarceration program.
 Read more about the 2018 SBAN UII Interns.

 - SBAN Endowed Internship Fund.
 Thanks to generous lead donors, this new endowed fund will support social justice initiatives and research through the Lang Center in perpetuity.
-Contributions to the Endowed Internship Fund are invested in Swarthmore’s Fossil Fuel-Free Fund and will provide support for a minimum of one internship a year, in perpetuity, once the fund balance reaches $125,000.
-This endowment is on track to begin funding one internship a year starting in 2023.
+Contributions to the Endowed Internship Fund are invested in Swarthmore’s Fossil Fuel-Free Fund and will provide support for a minimum of one internship a year, in perpetuity.
+Eight lead donors have pledged $250,000 (enough for two internships).
+The first endowed internship starts in 2021.
+Pledges for the second internship are on track to arrive in time to grant the second endowed internship starting in 2023.

 Help SBAN reach their goal of funding five summer 2020 opportunities by making your gift before December 31, 2019.
 When making your gift online, remember to add "SBAN Internships" in the appropriate box.
-All gifts are considered contributions to Swarthmore's Changing Lives, Changing the World campaign.
 By making your annual gift to SBAN, you will support students working in unpaid internships, programs, and faculty-led research.

 - What kinds of summer opportunities are supported through the Lang Center?